patsie75/awk-mandelbrot/README.md

 There are some other minor improvements like buffering the output screen to reduce flickering, having a status bar with FPS in the top line and having a variable drawing distance.

 Example usage:
+Not all environments export the `COLUMNS` and `LINES` variables, so you may want to start off with:
+`export COLUMNS LINES`

 Run a preset 'profile 1' animation
 `./mandelbrot.awk -v profile=1`